Hello.

 What do I do?

-I like to work on methodological aspects of Machine Learning.
-I find this leads to novel methods with strong foundations: e.g. we have contributed methods for assessing the stability (reproducibility) of variable selection algorithms; methods for hypothesis testing in challenging non-standard scenarios; and, a new theory of ensemble diversity.
-This has led to applications in areas such as predictive policiing, clinical trials, and design of efficient ML algorithms for plastic electronics.
+I find this strategy can lead to new methods, with strong foundations: e.g. quantifying the stability (reproducibility) of feature selection algorithms; methods for hypothesis testing in non-standard scenarios; and, a new theory of ensemble diversity.
+Our work has been applied in areas such as predictive policing, clinical trials, and design of efficient ML algorithms for plastic electronics.

 News